-Here’s a crazy fact: cannabis plants are used as living vacuum cleaners that suck radioactive components out of the ground at the Chernobyl nuclear disaster site in Russia.
+Here’s a crazy but true fact: cannabis plants are used as living vacuum cleaners that suck radioactivity out of the ground at the Chernobyl nuclear disaster site in Russia.

 Cannabis is so efficient at sucking in and storing materials that it’s included in a category of plants called “accumulator plants.”

-But this accumulation power of marijuana plants creates a problem for those of us who grow cannabis.
+But the accumulation power of marijuana plants creates a problem for those of us who grow cannabis.

-Why?
-Because fertilizers, water, soil, and root zone media sometimes contain toxic heavy metals and other pollutants that your marijuana plants suck in and store.
+Because fertilizers, water, soil, air, and root zone media sometimes contain toxic heavy metals and other pollutants that your marijuana plants suck in and store.

 When you consume polluted buds, you’re dosing yourself with arsenic, nickel, lead, mercury, iron, copper, zinc, and even cadmium.